polycog/cognition/docs/source/ideas/kadp.md

 `cognition` uses `DecisionProcess` to continuously evaluate declarative decision criteria against a live state, dynamically computing, executing, and adjusting workflows in real-time.
 This conceptualization is similar in spirit to a combination of event-driven and data-driven programming paradigms, but they are purpose-built for agentic systems.

-## What are the Scientific Principles?
+## What are the scientific principles?
 A knowledge-Augmented `DecisionProcess` (KADP) shares identical concepts of states and actions with MDPs but replaces data-driven, trial-and-error reinforcement learning with explicitly programmed expert domain knowledge.
 Rather than relying on environment simulators, reward functions, discount factors, or probabilistic state transitions, KADP uses deterministic programmatic operators, preconditions, and termination checks.
 This design bypasses the cold-start problem of reinforcement learning, enabling predictable, auditable, and expert-driven decision-making from the very first step.

-## Why Use a Decision Process?
+## Why use a decision process?
 Using a decision process for orchestration provides an ideal middle ground between deterministic code and non-deterministic AI generation.
 It fundamentally **balances the need for flexible process execution with the controllability of the process.**

 * **Context-Aware Flexibility:** It behaves with the flexibility of an LLM-driven orchestration, using a live state to dynamically figure out what to do next.